nirajvnec/testLTC/README.md

-Subject: Minutes of Meeting (MOM) - Today's Discussion
+# Minutes of Meeting (MOM) - Today's Discussion

-Dear All,

-Please find below the Minutes of Meeting (MOM) for today's discussion:
+**Date:** [Insert Date]

+---

+### Attendees:
+- [List of Attendees]

+---

+### Discussion Points:

-No changes are required for the Excel Add-in.
+1. No changes are required for the Excel Add-in.
-A demonstration of the new C# WPF application was conducted, showcasing its ability to read Excel data and pass it to the MARS Service in JSON format.
+2. A demonstration of the new C# WPF application was conducted, showcasing its ability to read Excel data and pass it to the MARS Service in JSON format.
-As per Mani's suggestion, developing a new application may not be beneficial for users who are accustomed to the current Excel Add-in.
+3. As per Mani's suggestion, developing a new application may not be beneficial for users who are accustomed to the current Excel Add-in.
-The Excel Plugin is written in VBA, and we currently lack VBA expertise within the team.
+4. The Excel Plugin is written in VBA, and we currently lack VBA expertise within the team.

+---

-Next Steps:
+### Next Steps:

-Conduct an analysis of the C++ API to explore connecting via gRPC instead of CORBA (IDL).
+- **Action:** Conduct an analysis of the C++ API to explore connecting via gRPC instead of CORBA (IDL).
-Best Regards,
+- **Owner:** [Assigned Owner]
+- **Due Date:** [Insert Due Date]

+---

+**Regards,**
 Niraj